lingualdev/lingualdev.github.io/content/blog/checking-your-i18n-on-the-ci/index.md

 We can save the file as `i18ncheck.yaml` and add it to the `.github/workflows` folder, where your other actions are defined.

-Interestingly there is not much else to do from a technical perspective, but it might be good to talk about the options that you can define when using `i18n-check`.
-Before we go into some of the details, you can consult the project's **README** where you can find general information about [setting up the workflow](https://github.com/lingualdev/i18n-check?tab=readme-ov-file#as-github-action) as well as the[ available options](https://github.com/lingualdev/i18n-check?tab=readme-ov-file#options).
+Interestingly there is not much else to do from a technical perspective, but it might be good to talk about the options that you can define when using i18n-check.
+Before we go into some of the details, you can consult the project's [README](https://github.com/lingualdev/i18n-check?tab=readme-ov-file#readme) where you can find general information about [setting up the workflow](https://github.com/lingualdev/i18n-check?tab=readme-ov-file#as-github-action) as well as the [available options](https://github.com/lingualdev/i18n-check?tab=readme-ov-file#options).

 There are three important options that you can use depending on your use-case: `format`(`-f`, `--format`), `target`(`-t`, or `--target`) and `source`(`-s`, `--source`).
-By default `i18n-check` supports the `icu` message format, for example if you are using `react-intl` then you don't need to provide the format option.
+By default i18n-check supports the `icu` message format, for example if you are using `react-intl` then you don't need to provide the format option.
 Additionally there is support for `i18Next`, so if you are using `react-i18next`, then provide the format via `-f i18next`.

-Depending on your folder structure, your `target` and `source` options can differ, you can check the [`examples section`](https://github.com/lingualdev/i18n-check?tab=readme-ov-file#examples) to see how you can work with different folder structures and tell `i18n-check` how to validate against these.
+Depending on your folder structure, your `target` and `source` options can differ, you can check the [examples section](https://github.com/lingualdev/i18n-check?tab=readme-ov-file#examples) to see how you can work with different folder structures and tell i18n-check how to validate against these.

 For simplicity reasons, we can take a look at the example workflow from above: